Remote Pilot Exam Prep Training

 The Remote Pilot Exam Prep Training course is a workforce development program designed for individuals who want to either earn their FAA Remote Pilot Certificate or simply gain new knowledge in order to operate their small unmanned aerial vehicle (sUAS) with more confidence.
 This course will prepare participants to take the FAA Remote Pilot written test.

 Participants must successfully complete the course within a three-week period in order to obtain the certificate of completion.
 The course is delivered in 100% online, asynchronous, and on-demand format.
 This program is developed by the Center for Aviation Studies and delivered through the Professional and Distance Education Programs Office, College of Engineering.

-The non-credit course includes these six, one-hour modules:
+The non-credit course includes these five, one-hour modules:

 - Remote Pilot Certification and Regulations